Lofter1/Shiftregister-Lib/README.md

     SHIFTREGISTER_DDR       the data directory, by default ddrb
     SHIFTREGISTER_PORT      the port of the shiftregiser, by default portb
-    SHIFTREGISTER_DP        the dataport pin
-    SHIFTREGISTER_STCP      the storageclock pin
-    SHIFTREGISTER_SHCP      the shiftclock pin
+    SERIALDATA_PIN          the dataport pin, by default PB0 SHIFTCLOCK_PIN          the shiftclock pin, by default PB1 STORAGECLOCK_PIN        the storageclock pin, by default PB2

 Shiftregister output-pins